michael-brade/LaTeX.js/README.md

 ## Alternatives

-If you need a more complete LaTeX to HTML translator that really understands TeX, take a look at
+If you need a LaTeX to HTML translator that also understands TeX to some extent, take a look at

 * [LaTeXML](https://github.com/brucemiller/LaTeXML) (Perl) or
 * [HEVEA](http://hevea.inria.fr/) (OCaml) or